mmamoun1/Covid-19-Hospitilzation-Rates/README.md

 # Unit3FinalProject

 Data Source: https://healthdata.gov/dataset/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/6xf2-c3ie
+The data comes from the healthdata.gov website, and was published by the	U.S. Department of Health & Human Services.

 This repository provides code describing the process and reason for subsetting the "COVID-19 Reported Patient Impact and Hospital Capacity by State" dataset for specialized analysis.
 The purpose of the original dataset is to provide information about COVID-19 in hospitals on a state-wide level.
 So, it contains information such as: the number of COVID-19 patients, the number of available patient beds, the number of hospitals in the given state expecting a staffing shortage within the week, and more.
 Also, this information is updated every friday to give new insights into the hospital's statuses.